-\item [c.] \textit{Analysis validity.} Quality of analysis and conclusions of this paper hinges on expertise of its authors, and therefore can be prone to personal biases.
-To alleviate this risk we sought feedback on our work, presenting intermediate results of our study internally to our research group and at external scientific events. \end{itemize}
+The analysis and conclusions of this paper can be prone to personal biases as it relies on the authors' expertise.
+Following the advice by Kitchenham et al. \cite{kitchenham2009systematic}, the authors of this survey reviewed each other's study selection, analysis and conclusions.
+To further alleviate this risk, we sought feedback on our work, presenting intermediate results internally to our research group and at external scientific events.